-Prevent the student's enrollment; Assess a late penalty fee to the student; Require the student to secure alternative or additional funding; Deny the student access to any resources (access to classes, libraries, or other institutional to classes, libraries, or other institutional facilities) available to other students who have satisfied their tuition and fee bills to the institution.
+Prevent the student's enrollment; Assess a late penalty fee to the student; Require the student to secure alternative or additional funding;

+Deny the student access to any resources (access to classes, libraries, or other institutional facilities) available to other students who have satisfied their tuition and fee bills to the institution.

-However, to qualify for this provision, such students may be required to: Provide the VA Certificate of Eligibility (COE) by the first day of class; Provide a written request to be certified; Provide additional information needed to properly certify the enrollment as described in other institutional policies.
+However, to qualify for this provision, such students may be required to: Provide the VA Certificate of Eligibility (COE) by the first day of class;

+Provide a written request to be certified; Provide additional information needed to properly certify the enrollment as described in other institutional policies.